frappe/bench/README.md

 ----------

 - This is an opinionated setup with logging and SE Linux.
 So, it is best to setup on a blank server.
-- Tested on Ubuntu 14.04 to 16.04, CentOS 7+, and MacOS X. If you find any problems, post them on our forum: [https://discuss.erpnext.com](https://discuss.erpnext.com)
+- Works on Ubuntu 14.04 to 16.04, CentOS 7+, Debian 7 to 8 and MacOS X. If you find any problems, post them on our forum: [https://discuss.erpnext.com](https://discuss.erpnext.com)
 - This script will install the pre-requisites, install bench and setup an ERPNext site
 - Passwords for Frappe Administrator and MariaDB (root) will be asked
 - You can then login as **Administrator** with the Administrator password